akuklev/LiterateKotlin/README.md

 We have a dream to make Kotlin a programming language suitable for every purpose in any context.
+Unfortunatelly, Kotlin, as it stands now, is hardly suitable for literate programming and is way behind Python as an educational language.
 In this memo, I outline a Kotlin flavor for literate programming and academic/educational use instead of ad hoc pseudocode.

+Kotlin is a carefully designed language with a remarkable balance between readability and writeability, expressiveness and simplicity, orderliness and pragmatism, innovation and concervatism.
+Literate and academic/educational programming value readability over writeability, conciseness over simplicity, principled considerations over practical concerns, avoiding boilerplate and visual clutter at almost any cost.
+This calls for radical and braking changes in syntax and some modest changes regarding default behavior: superficially, literate Kotlin as I provisionally dubbed it, is a different language.
+Yet the differences turo out to be entirely superficial for the most part.
+Proposed semantic adjustments and extensions seem to be equally benifical not only for academic and for general purpose Kotlin.

+In the first part of this memo we redesign syntax to meet the requirements for literate and academic/educational programming.
+The second part conserns with semantic considerations.

+# Blocks, literals, and comments

+In this secion, we propose

 ## Significant indentation (taken seriously)
 We propose using off-side rule as an alternative to braces.
 Indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals and brackets. **This massively speeds up incremental parsing: blocks can be recognised instantly without prior parsing and processed independently.**